…or Why Give Constructive Criticism?

 The same day, I was sent a lesson planning white paper that was released by a company.
 It was already on the Web.
 However, there were no author credentials on the pages and, since it was pedagogical in nature, I wanted to know that someone who was (or had been) a K-12 educator had written the piece.
 It was also a bit “preachy”, so I reworked one of the paragraphs to something a bit different, without changing the content.
 I sent my thoughts along to them.

 The important thing is to provide something other than simply writing “that sentence seems to put down the whole teaching profession”.
-Re-write the content so it will not be demeaning to teachers and would make the teachers take more notice and continue reading the book or article.
-Provide links to resources that are, in your opinion, better than the samples that are provided in the article, book chapter, Tweet, or GOOGLE+ post.
+Re-write the content so it will not be demeaning to teachers and will make the teachers take more notice and continue reading the book or article.
+Provide links to resources that are, in your opinion, more appropriate than the samples that are provided in the article, book chapter, Tweet, or GOOGLE+ post.

 This goes for educational trends, too.
-Although it seems that educators jump on lots of bandwagons for new pedagogical models, I don’t always agree with the idea or the implementations of the idea.
+Although it sometimes seems, IMHO, educators jump on lots of bandwagons for new pedagogical models, I don’t always initially agree with the idea or the implementations of the new idea.
 I read about it, look at successful practices, and then comment, constructively (I hope!) about it.
 For instance, I passionately disagreed with this blog post about turning Bloom’s Revised Taxonomy on its head.
-In this case, I publicly disagreed in the comment area, but oftentimes I may just write the blogger directly and offer some alternatives for her/him to think about.
+In this case, I publicly disagreed in the comment area, but oftentimes I may just write to the blogger directly and offer some alternatives for her/him to think about.

 - Peers Working in the Open

 - You’ve been doing a fantastic job.
 Just one thing….

 - Constructive Criticism is a Sign of Your Potential